Gender Studies Minor

 COR 320 Race, Class & Gender in a Correctional Context

-GEN 255 The Biology of Gender and Sexuality
+GEN 255/BIO 255 The Biology of Gender and Sexuality

 GEN 356/HIS 356 Sexuality, Gender and Culture in Muslim Societies

-GEN 364/HIS 364 The History of Sexuality and Gender
+GEN 364/HIS 364 History of Gender and Sexuality

 LLS 265/HIS 265 Class, Race, and Family in Latin American History

-Category B. Art, Media, Literary and Cultural Representations of Gender and Sexuality
+Category B. Cultural Representations of Genders and Sexualities

 Select at least one